rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

 dnf install epel-release
 ```

-Then, just install the appropriate packages, depending on whether you're using Apache or Nginx as your web server.
-For Apache that's:
+Then install the appropriate packages, depending on whether you use Apache or Nginx as your web server.
+For Apache that is:

 ```bash
 dnf install certbot python3-certbot-apache
 ```

-For Nginx, just change out one... partial word?
+For Nginx, just change out one package:

 ```bash
 dnf install certbot python3-certbot-nginx
 ```

-You can always install both server modules if necessary, of course.
+You can always install both server modules if necessary.

 !!!
 Note

-    An earlier version of this guide required the snap package version of _certbot_, as it was found to be necessary at the time.
+    An earlier version of this guide required the snap package version of _certbot_, which was necessary at the time.
 The RPM versions have been re-tested recently, and are working now.
 That said, Certbot strongly recommends the use of the [snap install procedure](https://certbot.eff.org/instructions?ws=apache&os=centosrhel8).
-Both Rocky Linux 8 and 9 have _certbot_ available in the EPEL, so we are showing that procedure here.
+Rocky Linux 8 and 9 have _certbot_ available in the EPEL, so we show that procedure here.
 If you would like to use the procedure recommended by Certbot, just follow that procedure instead.

 ## Getting The Let's Encrypt Certificate for the Apache Server